 Broadcast Success- In order to accelerate the success rate, share best practices across the organization.
 How mobile is your organization?
 What are the mobile channels that you will use to broadcast success?
 What are the behaviors you want to reinforce?
 These are all questions that need answers and included in the plan.

-The goal with any adoption plan is to ensure lasting change for the organization.
+Adoption Plan – The goal with any adoption plan is to ensure lasting change for the organization.
 A change that is embedded in the fabric of the organization.
 The sales adoption plan is not a one-time event; rather it becomes a weekly cadence of the leadership team.
 In addition, those organizations that can evolve successfully will emerge with greater financial success.
 In essence, putting the organization in a position to make its number.
-Download the Sales Process Reinforcement Guide to get started.